KarAshutosh/karashutosh.github.io/blogs/blog4.md

 1. The attack is performed immediately.
 You will see an error message or a blank page in the lower frame, because even though the online HTML editor is allowed to send requests to Juice Shop, it is not permitted to embed the response.
 2. Verify that the username got changed to "CSRF" by checking the [profile page](http://localhost:3000/profile).

 In an actual attack scenario, the attacker will try to trick a legitimate user into opening an attacker-controlled website.
-If the victim is simultaneously logged into the target website, the requested that is generated by the malicious form in step 3 is authenticated with the victim’s session.
+If the victim is simultaneously logged into the target website, the requested that is generated by the malicious form in step 3 is authenticated with the victim's session.
 The attacker has also options to hide the automatically issued request, for example by embedding it into an inline frame of zero height and width.

 ### **Exfiltrate the entire DB schema definition via SQL Injection**